At a Glance

 ✨Tip Number 2

 Network with current or former firearms instructors within the police force.
-They can provide valuable insights into the role and may even offer tips on how to stand out in your application process.
+They can provide valuable insights into the role and may even offer tips on how to stand out as a candidate.

 ✨Tip Number 3